-- Council Mmembers shall not discuss, or go "off the record" with the media to discuss; confidential or privileged information pertaining to closed sessions, or attorney-client privileged or attorney work product communications, including personnel, litigation, or real property negotiations. - 2.
+- 1. Council members shall not discuss, or go "off the record" with the media to discuss confidential or privileged information pertaining to closed sessions, or attorneyclient privileged or attorney work product communications, including personnel, litigation, or real property negotiations. - 2.
 Providing non-confidential, non-privileged background information is acceptable.